What is the National Directory?

 Who maintains and manages the National Directory?

 In 2008, the Prison Studies Project at Harvard University began compiling a list of higher education in prison programs throughout the United States.
 For the next 10 years, the National Directory of Higher Education Programs in Prison remained a central focus of the Prison Studies Project and an important resource for the higher education in prison community.
-Today, working with our partners at the Research Collaborative on Higher Education in Prison at the University of Utah, and the Goldman School of Public Policy at the University of California, Berkeley, the Alliance for Higher Education distributes the Annual Survey of Higher Education in Prison Programs and hosts the National Directory of Higher Education in Prison Programs (2020), which serves as a comprehensive resource for people seeking information about college in prison programs in the United States.
+In 2019, the Alliance for Higher Education in Prison partnered with the Research Collaborative on Higher Education in Prison at the University of Utah and the Goldman School of Public Policy at the University of California, Berkeley, to continue this work through the distribution of the Annual Survey of Higher Education in Prison Programs and the creation of the National Directory of Higher Education in Prison Programs (2020), which serves as a comprehensive resource for people seeking information about college in prison programs in the United States.
+In 2025, the Research Collaborative on Higher Education in Prison distributed a census questionnaire to all known programs, inviting them to update their previous directory information.
+Additionally, anonymous links were sent through a mailing list maintained by the Alliance for Higher Education in Prison and through social media and other communication outlets.

 How is the data collected?

-Data for the National Directory are drawn from responses to the 2022 Annual Survey of Higher Education in Prison Programs (n = 172), which were compiled with known program information from the National Directory of Higher Education in Prison Programs (n = 234).
+Data for the 2025 National Directory update are drawn from responses to the 2025 National Directory of Higher Education in Prison Programs (n = 172), which were compiled with known program information already existing in the National Directory of Higher Education in Prison Programs (n = 406).

-Once the survey was completed, additional data were retrieved for programs included in the Alliance for Higher Education in Prison’s National Directory but that did not respond to the 2022 Annual Survey.
-These data were used to update the National Directory with the most recent known program information.
+Once the survey was completed, additional data were retrieved for programs included in the Alliance for Higher Education in Prison’s National Directory but that did not respond to the 2025 Annual Survey.
+These data were used to update the National Directory with the most recent information for all known prison education programs.

 How to Use the National Directory